adi-075/yamdl/README.md

 Ever wondered where those .mp3 files we used to download disappeared?
 The reason is streaming services ended the downloads of .mp3 files.

-This Simple Python project aims to download audio from YouTube videos and convert them to MP3 format so you have a backup for yourself.
+This Simple Python project aims to download High-Quality Audio from YouTube videos and convert them to MP3 format so you have a backup for yourself.

 ## Project Structure